Why Do I Feel Sick After Taking Suboxone?

 You may have heard that folks feel sick in the first few days of beginning a Suboxone treatment program.
 Suboxone functions by blocking the effects of other opioids.
 While clinics typically require patients to go through a complete detox before beginning Suboxone, there is a chance that traces of substances may still be in your system.
 If this is the case, the Buprenorphine and Naloxone combo will cancel out the effects of those opioids, and you’ll experience opioid withdrawal symptoms.
 Side effects like nausea, vomiting, or stomach pains in the first few days of taking Suboxone could be attributed to this effect.

-Another reason you could be feeling sick after taking Suboxone is because you aren’t taking the correct dosage.
+Another reason you could be feeling sick after taking Suboxone is that you aren’t taking the correct dosage.
 While it is unlikely to overdose on this drug, it is possible to take too much.
 This could lead to unwanted effects.
 Similarly, if you are taking too little of this medication, there is a chance you will experience opioid withdrawal symptoms until your body acclimates to the dose.
 It is best to keep your doctor informed of any sickness, so they can ensure you’re getting the best dose for your unique needs.

 Other Side Effects Of Suboxone